research-fosdem/research-fosdem.github.io/index.md

 - Speaker name, contact, biography and availability

 Can include:
-- Submission notes: write if you want to give a Lightning talk or Lecture here.
+- Submission notes: write if you want to give a **Lightning talk or Lecture** here.
 Add any other details as needed (visible only to devrooms managers)
 - Session Image:  Use this if you want an illustration to go with your proposal.
 Please do not upload files larger than 10.0 MB.
-- Additional speaker: you can add co-author
+- Additional speaker: you can add co-authors here.
 - Extra review material: private materials you want to show to reviewers

 Please make sure to add links to relevant online materials (such as website, publications, code repository...) to either abstract or extra review material.

-To get inspired on possible abstracts style, length and format, you can read previous edition talks on FOSDEM archives:
+To get inspired on possible abstract styles, length and format, you can read previous edition talks on FOSDEM archives:

 - [Open Research @ FOSDEM 2025](https://archive.fosdem.org/2025/schedule/track/research/)
 - [Open Research @ FOSDEM 2024](https://archive.fosdem.org/2024/schedule/track/open-research/)